george-cristian/george-cristian.github.io/src/setting_up.md

 ## Installing Rust on Windows

-Go to the following link and follow the instructions for installation: <https://www.rust-lang.org/tools/install>

-Rust also requires the C++ build tools.
+Before installing Rust, it also requires the C++ build tools.
 In case you do not have those, you can get them via this link: <https://visualstudio.microsoft.com/visual-cpp-build-tools/>

+To install Rust itself, go to the following link and follow the instructions for installation: <https://www.rust-lang.org/tools/install>

 ## Installing Rust on Linux or macOS
 The following command downloads and installs the latest stable version of Rust: